adshares/adshares-docs/protocol/payments/payments_receiving.rst

 Nevertheless, the :ref:`Ad Pay Module <protocol-definitions-apm>` operating within :ref:`Demand-Side Infrastructure <protocol-definitions-dsi>` is incentivised to include :ref:`Conversion Events <protocol-definitions-conversion>` in its :ref:`Payment Report <protocol-definitions-paymentreport>`, as this builds trust and incentivizes the :ref:`Ad Select Module <protocol-definitions-asm>` of a given :ref:`Supply-Side Platform <protocol-definitions-ssp>` to continue choosing the same :ref:`Demand-Side Platform <protocol-definitions-dsp>` in the future.

+Also, it's important to note that :ref:`Ad Select Module <protocol-definitions-asm>` needs to be kept updated about the received payments, as this information is likely to affect its future decisions on choosing :ref:`Creatives <protocol-definitions-creative>` from particular :ref:`Demand-Side Platforms <protocol-definitions-dsp>`.

 .. _protocol-payments-receiving-scan: